Creativity and Prosthetic Devices

 For people who are planning on getting a cosmetic prosthesis, we are able to add tattoos to prostheses — so if you want your prosthesis to look just like you remember it, or if you’ve always wanted a tattoo but didn’t want to go through with the commitment, this may be your opportunity:

 Maybe cosplay isn’t your thing, and maybe you’re not interested in tattoos … but you might be a sports fan!
 We have a lot of requests to help make our patient’s prosthesis represent their favorite team.
-In the below photo, you can see the result of a request to make a silicone socket for a Broncos fan:
+In the below photo, you can see the result of a request to for a Michael Jordan-themed prosthesis:

 Or maybe you’re a Texas Longhorns fan …